robertdebock/ansible-role-bootstrap/README.md

 |ubuntu-devel*|yes|yes|yes|yes|yes*|
 |ubuntu-latest|yes|yes|yes|yes|yes*|

-The star means the build may fail, it's marked as an experimental build.
+A single star means the build may fail, it's marked as an experimental build.
+A double star means it's not testable in CI, but has been tested locally.

 Example Playbook
 ----------------